ucan-wg/invocation/README.md

 # 5 Batch

 In many situations, sending multiple requests in a batch is more efficient.
+A Batch is a collection of Closures, either as an array or a named map.

 ``` ipldsch
 type Batch union {